dippy2214/Web-Swing-Mechanic/README.md

 that some maths is required.
 I found [Rodrigues' rotation formula](https://en.wikipedia.org/wiki/Rodrigues'_rotation_formula), which can be used to define rotations around a sphere in 3D space.
 The formula states:

-'If v is a vector in ℝ3 and k is a unit vector describing an axis of rotation about which v rotates by an angle θ according to the right hand rule, the Rodrigues formula for the rotated vector vrot is
+'If v is a vector in ℝ3 and k is a unit vector describing an axis of rotation about which V rotates by an angle a according to the right hand rule, the Rodrigues formula for the rotated vector Vrot is:

 *Vrot = V cos(a) + (k * V) sin(a) + k (k .
 V) (1 - cos(a))*'

+The axis vector k can also be defined as the cross product of any two non-zero vectors which define the plane of rotation, which is a useful tool for my purposes.
+My idea is to find the plane between the player and the point on the wall which they are attached to by using the point on the wall and the player's direction, and then apply the rotation formula to the player to create the swing effect.
+This took me some time to figure out all the maths and how to make this into a computer algorithm, but the implementation went relatively smooth.